-- The partners play equivalent roles in every respect. - Each partner in a group has the same number of edges.

-- Joint interlocking is possible for the two bodies of the dual pair as well as for the three bodies of the truncation triplet, so that each edge of a body touches an edge of the partner(s).
-In the interlocking figures, vertices and adjacent volume sections protrude in alternating star shapes.

-- Interlocking is the basis for the formation of core and hull shapes.
+- The partners play equivalent roles in every respect. - Each partner in a group has the same number of edges. - Joint interlocking is possible for the two bodies of the dual pair as well as for the three bodies of the truncation triplet, so that each edge of a body touches an edge of the partner(s). - Interlocking is the basis for the formation of core and hull shapes.